hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

-The final step is replacing the C-header file in one of the RocksettaTinyML examples.
-Compile, upload, and test your code via the serial monitor, or optionally, you can even test the model again in the browser.
+Using the RocksettaTinyML arduino Library and finding the ML model for your micrcontroller.
+The code has two files an .ino file and a c-header file.
+The c-header file needs to be replaced with the converted file you just made and then the entire sketch needs to be compiled and uploaded to the micrcontroller and then tested in the serial monitor.
+Note: This testing can also be done in the browser.

 </details>
 <hr>